Appdynamics/ConfigMyApp-docs/docs/README.md

 ## Docker

-You can run ConfigMyApp by using either the official docker image or you can build you own custom image.
+You can run ConfigMyApp by using either the official docker image or you can build a custom docker image from the source code.

 ### ConfigMyApp docker image